 The Board's primary function is to direct and supervise the business and affairs of the Fund.
-The Board currently consists of five directors, at least two of whom shall at all times be resident in Mauritius.
+The Board currently consists of three directors, at least two of whom shall at all times be resident in Mauritius.
 All board meetings of the Fund are chaired from and decisions are taken in Mauritius.
 The members of the Board are appointed by the holder of the Management Share.

-The Fund is currently managed by a unitary Board of five members, residents of Mauritius, out of whom three (3) are Non-Executive and two (2) are Independent Non-Executive Directors.
+The Fund is currently managed by a unitary Board of three members, residents of Mauritius, out of whom one (1) is Non-Executive and two (2) are Independent Non-Executive Director.